 The centre is located 2.5 miles from Comber on the Ballydrain Road, off the A22 Comber/Killyleagh Road.From Belfast follow the A22 towards Comber until you reach the roundabout.
 Turn right on to the A22 Comber/Killyleagh/Downpatrick road then turn first left at the Ballydrain Road.Free car parking is available at the centre.

 Those arriving at the centre by bicycle enjoy a reduced entry rate.
 A bicycle rack is situated in the courtyard – please bring your own lock.
-Follow the link below to the Sustrans National Cycle Network website for a location map and details of local cycle routes.
+Follow this link to the Sustrans National Cycle Network website for a location map and details of local cycle routes.

 Dogs are not allowed.